robdevops/dalibot/README.md

 ![Screenshot of chat with Dalibot](doc/dali_1.png?raw=true "close up portrait of a girl in the style of Claude Monet")

 # Features
-* Auto-crop and resize uploaded images to meet OpenAI requirements
+* Auto convert, crop, and resize uploaded images to meet OpenAI requirements
 * Optionally archive OpenAI results to local storage
-* For speed and cost benefits, OpenAI images do not pass through the bot (unless you enable archiving)
+* For speed and cost benefits, OpenAI image data does not pass through the bot.
+Only the URL does (unless you enable archiving)

 # Requirements
 * A web server with a valid domain name and certificate